LGBTQ rights in Bhutan: Living conditions

 Ignorance about homosexuality is common due to stereotypes in popular culture.
 Bhutanese culture does not share the typical Western view of heterosexuality and homosexuality.
 Some have referred to it as an openly bisexual society, although this is disputed.
 Women are more likely than men to be open about their sexual orientation.
 There are cultural and traditional struggles for those who seek acceptance.
 According to a 2016 Integrated Biological and Behavioral Surveillance (IBBS) survey, over 42% of transgender women and 23% of gay and bisexual men in Bhutan had attempted suicide more than once.
 The survey also found that transgender women and gay and bisexual men were often victims of "extreme physical and sexual violence".
 According to a 2019 study conducted to see how sections 213 and 214 affected the community, 69% of the respondents felt the two clauses impacted them negatively.

 In 2013, the introduction of Facebook led to increased visibility for the LGBTQ community with the creation of dedicated Facebook groups.
 In 2014, Rainbow Bhutan was set up as a community for LGBTQ people with five members; this grew to 136 members in 2019.
-In 2019, LGBTQ activist Tashi Tsheten said that the full LGBT movement started from 2015 onwards when the community started organising programmes on HIV.
+In 2019, LGBTQ activist Tashi Tsheten said that the full LGBTQ movement started from 2015 onwards when the community started organising programmes on HIV.
 In 2017, LGBTQ groups began advocating outside of the scope of HIV/AIDS and began working more in the open.
 In 2015, activist and physiotherapist Passang Dorji came out as gay for the first time on national television.
-In February 2015, Karma Dupchen, a civil engineer and LGBTQ activist, created LGBT Bhutan, Bhutan's first ever Facebook page dedicated to spread awareness about the LGBTQ community.
+In February 2015, Karma Dupchen, a civil engineer and LGBTQ activist, created LGBTQ Bhutan, Bhutan's first ever Facebook page dedicated to spread awareness about the LGBTQ community.

 Buddhism, the main religion of Bhutan, does not condemn homosexuality.
 In 2015, Dzongsar Khyentse Rinpoche, Bhutan's most prominent Buddhist teacher, said that sexual orientation has nothing to do with who will reach enlightenment.
 He further stated that Bhutanese should not merely tolerate gay people but should respect them.
 He said, "Your sexual orientation has nothing to do with understanding or not understanding the truth.
 You could be gay, you could be lesbian, you could be straight, we never know which one will get enlightened first… Tolerance is not a good thing.
 If you are tolerating this, it means that you think it's something wrong that you will tolerate.
 But you have to go beyond that – you have to respect."